 To download and/or contribute to the code, please visit the NASA official code repository for the project: https://github.com/nasa/camel.

-In addition, all data and output files ingested into CAMEL are publicly accessible via this public GitLab repo.
+In addition, "approved data and output files" ingested into CAMEL are publicly accessible via this public GitLab repo.

 List of Validation Campaigns on CAMEL